CatGuruServer/LSD/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Service Deployment/Installation Request
+about: Suggest a new service to deploy with Ansible or install
 title: ''
-labels: ''
+labels: 'service-request'
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your request related to a specific service or problem?
 Please describe.**
-A clear and concise description of what the problem is.
+Provide a clear and concise description of the service you want to deploy or install, and any related issues or needs.
 Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+"I need a web server installed for hosting [...]"

+**Describe the desired deployment or installation process** Explain how you envision the service being deployed or installed using Ansible.
+Include any specific configurations, roles, or playbooks you have in mind.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+If applicable, mention any alternative services, tools, or methods you’ve considered and why they may not be suitable.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other relevant details, such as dependencies, system requirements, or screenshots, to help clarify your request.